 Prepare for Launch Flight experiments will be powered on and readied for flight.
 Target launch time is in the morning.
-Launch & Ascent Experiments will ascend through the troposphere into the stratosphere for approximately 1 hour.
+Launch & Ascent Experiments will ascend through the troposphere into the stratosphere for approximately 1.5 hours.
 During this time, experiments will be powered-on and can collect data.
-Float Altitude Upon reaching the target altitude of approximately 70,000 feet, the experiments will float and gather data for at least 4 hours.
-Termination & Descent After 4+ hours at float altitude, power to the experiments will be turned off, the balloon will release from the gondola, a parachute will deploy and the experiments descend.
+Float Altitude Upon reaching the target altitude of approximately 70,000 - 95,000 feet, the experiments will float and gather data for at least 4 hours.
+Termination & Descent After 4 - 8 hours at float altitude, power to the experiments will be turned off, the balloon will release from the gondola, a parachute will deploy and the experiments will descend until touch-down.
 Landing & Recovery Experiments land, the location is tracked, and best efforts will be made to recover the experiments and mail them back to teams.